zixinh/aws-notes/README.md

 - permission policy has 2 main type: identity-based and resource-based
   - identity-based
     - create/manage in IAM or inline policy
-    - attach to an identity e.x. role/user/group
+    - attach to an identity type e.x. role/user/group
-      - since it's attached to an identity, the policy does not have principal option as the principal is defined by identity itself
+      - since it's attached to an identity type, the policy does not have principal option as the principal is defined by identity type itself
     - usage
-      1. attach to an identity
+      1. attach to an identity type
       2. after attachment, IAM automatically generates a trust policy in the identity and grant value in principal field
   - resource-based
     - attach to resource directly e.x.
 S3 bucket policy or IAM role trust policy